 Educating a child after epilepsy surgery often requires a multi-disciplinary approach.
 Some children may need only accommodations, or minor modifications to the curriculum, while others may require significant supports such as 1:1 aides and 1:4 academic instruction.

-Our fact sheets, guides, videos, and informational links are reliable knowledge translation summaries that help you understand your student so you can help them succeed in school.
+In addition to our web content, our fact sheets, guides, videos, and informational links are reliable knowledge translation summaries that help you understand your student so you can help them succeed in school.
 They include:

 The following guides, products, or information will help you understand the various challenges a child may have after epilepsy surgery.

 Homonymous Hemianopsia Simulators – from Vision Rehabilitative Services, LLC.
-These inexpensive simulators will help the educational team understand the visual field cut after hemispherectomy, hemispherotomy, hemidecortication, occipital lobectomy, temporo-parietal-occipital disconnection, and any multi-lobar resection or disconnection which includes the occipital lobe.
+These inexpensive simulators will help the educational team generally understand the visual field cut after hemispherectomy, hemispherotomy, hemidecortication, occipital lobectomy, temporo-parietal-occipital disconnection, and any multi-lobar resection or disconnection which includes the occipital lobe.

 Rummel Hemianopsia Buttons™ – These simple buttons remind others that your student is unable to see in their blind field.
 An inexpensive reminder for anyone working with a child after hemispherectomy, hemispherotomy, hemidecortication, occipital lobectomy, temporo-parietal-occipital disconnection, and any multi-lobar resection or disconnection which includes the occipital lobe.